sarnold/chromebooks/README.md

 # Chromebook developer tool
-These instructions will create a dual-booting environment where you can switch between booting Debian and the stock ChromeOS.
-No changes are made to the internal eMMC drive, and your new Debian install will run completely from external storage.
+These instructions will create a bootable environment on sdcard or USB stick where you can switch between booting Linux and the stock ChromeOS.
+No changes are made to the internal eMMC drive, and your new Linux install will run completely from external storage.
 This is the recommended setup for those that just want to take a test drive, or don't want to give up ChromeOS.

 You must be running the latest ChromeOS prior to installation.